phpMussel/phpMussel/_docs/readme.nl.INCOMPLETE.txt

     - Specify if phpMussel should, when possible, override the language specification with the language preference declared by inbound requests (HTTP_ACCEPT_LANGUAGE).
 0 - No [Default], 1 - Yes.
+    "lang_acceptable"
+    - The "lang_acceptable" directive tells phpMussel which languages may be accepted by the script from "lang" or from "HTTP_ACCEPT_LANGUAGE".
+This directive should -only- be modified if you're adding your own customised language files or forcibly removing language files.
+The directive is a comma delimited string of the codes used by those languages accepted by the script.
     "quarantine_key"
     - phpMussel is able to quarantine flagged attempted file uploads in isolation within the phpMussel vault, if this is something you want it to